NeuroLink Bridge

 If you've been here—staring at a child you would die for while feeling like you can't stand another minute—you're not alone.
 And you're not the monster you're afraid you've become.

-First, let's name something important: "like" and "love" are different currencies, and it's possible to be bankrupt in one while still rich in the other.
+"Like" and "love" are different currencies, and it's possible to be bankrupt in one while still rich in the other.
 Love is the foundation—it's why this hurts so much.
 "Like" is the day-to-day enjoyment that requires capacity, predictability, and connection.
 When you're constantly in crisis mode, when every interaction feels like defusing a bomb or chasing a tornado, there's no space left for delight.
 Your nervous system is stuck in survival mode, and survival mode doesn't do "giddy."
 This isn't a character flaw.
 This is biology.

 What often creates this perfect storm: parenting a child whose brain works differently than expected, navigating diagnostic processes or new challenges, comparing your experience to siblings or other families (completely natural and completely unhelpful), and grieving.
 Yes, grieving—the loss of the parenting experience you imagined, the ease you see other families have, the child you thought you knew before new behaviors emerged.
 Grief disguised as frustration is still grief, and it deserves tenderness.

-Here's what you need to understand: The fact that this causes you shame, the fact that you're worried about it, the fact that you want things to be different—this is what love looks like when it's exhausted.
+The fact that this causes you shame, the fact that you're worried about it, the fact that you want things to be different—this is what love looks like when it's exhausted.
 You are not a monster.
 You are not broken.
 You are a parent running on empty who is brave enough to name something most parents bury so deep they never examine it.

 Create genuine separation every day.
 Find ten minutes that aren't for chores, but for doing nothing or something that fills you.
 You cannot pour from an empty vessel, and right now you may be scraping the bottom.